malipetek/malipetek.github.io/index.md

 :::

 ## What I charge?
-I have 3 slots available for ongoing theme maintenance.
-Let's get your store up its feet again.

 - Negotiable ~50$/hr [Contact for ongoing contract](/quote-request)
 - Wan't project based pricing?
 [Get a quote](/quote-request)